TeamCCEP/teamccep.github.io/_pages/WebexAPIFromWxCC.md

 layout: post
 ---

-# !!!
-Under Construction !!!

 **Webex CC Integrations** are great for handling OAuth token management to your external API services, however, the methods which are required by Webex API, are not supported by WxCC Integrations.
-That leads me to this article, where I am going to show an alternate method, completely contained within Webex, to **access the Webex APIs from within WxCC Flow Designer and WxConnect Flows as Custom Nodes**.
+That leads me to this article, where I am going to show an alternate method, completely contained within Webex, to **access the Webex APIs from within WxCC Flow Designer**, oh and as a bonus, **from WxConnect Flows as Custom Nodes** as well!

 # Setup a Webex Service App